My name is Harrison and welcome to my blog!

 If you’re like most people, you probably think “big money” when you think hedge fund.

-So the burden of my debt still weighs heavily on me.
+So the burden of my debt still weighs heavily on me and has been a significant motivator for me to look for other ways to make money.

-I’ve launched a few businesses, most of which have failed.
+I’ve also learned a great deal by launching a few businesses of my own, most of which have failed.